 On top of simply mitigating deficiencies, a diverse diet also ensures you benefit from the complementary actions of phytochemicals and mitigate some of the contributing factors to chronic diseases, such as dysbiosis, inflammation, and oxidative stress.
 So, now is the time to start getting out of your rut and incorporating new and different healthy foods into your diet!
 Take a look below at some ideas below for fun ways to begin.
 You might just find a new favorite.

-If you want to jump start your path on variety and diversity in your food choices, you’ll want to sign up for the colorful, whole foods and lifestyle-based 21-day online Whole Detox program!
-All you need is the Whole Detox book which has lots of different recipes.
+If you want to jump start your path on variety and diversity in your food choices, you may want to check out my Whole Detox book, which has lots of different recipes.